 On a personal note, Dr. Mersol-Barg has been married to Mary Jo Mersol-Barg since 1984, and they have four children: Michael Andrew, Amy Elizabeth, Kevin Todd and Ryan Patrick.
 Having an active family makes life exciting and full.
 Dr. Mersol-Barg has been thrilled to be a coach for Amy’s league winning softball team and Ryan's soccer team.
 He enjoys going on Boy Scout camping trips with Michael, Kevin and Ryan.
 Both Michael and Kevin are Eagle Scouts and Ryan is working hard to follow in his brothers' footsteps.
 The kids keep their father busy going to a variety of sporting events, plays and concerts throughout the year.
 Ryan and Dr. Mersol-Barg are taking drum lessons together, and Ryan enjoys the fact that he is doing much better than his dad!
 Ryan was born in 1998 after Mary Jo had several miscarriages, and he is his father’s daily joy.
 It’s this joyful feeling that Dr. Mersol-Barg wishes for anyone who currently experiences the frustration and heartbreak of infertility.
 Having been through secondary infertility and miscarriages in his own life has added to the empathy he has for patients who have suffered the same circumstances.

 Dr. Mersol-Barg feels he is blessed to be able to make a difference in people’s lives by helping them to have a baby or by relieving a woman’s pain with advanced microsurgery and laser surgery techniques.
 He enjoys teaching and makes great efforts to review all records and to provide patients with as much information as possible so that there can be a partnership between patient and doctor.
-The goal of everyone at the Center is to provide individualized patient care in a private setting, while offering the most advanced, proven treatments available.
-This is the whole purpose for establishing the Center for Reproductive Medicine and Surgery.
+The goal of everyone here is to provide individualized patient care in a private setting, while offering the most advanced, proven treatments available.
+This is the whole purpose for establishing Michigan Reproductive Medicine.